2-3% of teenagers tackling obesity or nerve disease suffer from a loss of urinary control.

 Including more fruits and vegetables in your diet and regular exercise can help maintain a healthy BMI and keep problems at bay.
 Your doctor may also recommend an abdominal belt to keep things down there tight and make sure you aren’t leaking urine.

-To lose weight you can either visit your dietician and get a recommended diet plan or get some high-intensity exercise.
+To lose weight, you can either visit your dietician and get a recommended diet plan or get some high-intensity exercise.
 Adults are recommended to get 30-45 minutes of high-intensity exercise at least 4 times a week.
 This could include activities such as aerobics, running, swimming, gymming or power yoga.

 Various researches have found a direct link between the practice of yoga and urinary control.

 Yoga helps tighten the muscles in the pelvic region, creating support for one’s bladder, resulting in up to 70% less urine leakage.
 Further, yoga allows for mindful relaxation, which helps purge the anxiety and depression that often cause incontinence in the first place.
 Apart from this, yoga has several other added benefits.
-These include the improving of digestion, reduction of blood pressure, lowering of respiration rate, regulation of irregular menstrual cycles, strengthening of core muscles and relief from chronic pain in the vaginal areas.
+These include the improvement of digestion, reduction of blood pressure, lowering of respiration rate, regulation of irregular menstrual cycles, strengthening of core muscles and relief from chronic pain in the vaginal areas.

 CUT OUT CAFFEINE AND ALCOHOL

 Increased urine production is a common side effect of consuming caffeine and alcohol.
 An American Journal of Urology study found that “men who consumed more than 234 milligrams of caffeine daily were 72% more likely to have moderate to severe urinary incontinence than those who consumed none at all.”
-Thus, cutting our caffeine and alcohol could help the body function better by having to process only water and balance its input and output.
+Thus, cutting out caffeine and alcohol could help the body function better by having to process only water and balance its input and output.

 HAVE THE RIGHT ATTITUDE